Dave Callan: Early life and education

 David Gerard Callan was born in in Dundalk, Ireland.
 He arrived in Australia with his family in 1990, aged 15.

 He spent part of his teenage years in Perth, Western Australia, where he attended Chisholm Catholic College.

+He attended university and as a student started doing gigs The Comedy Club in Perth.

 Career

 Radio

 Callan hosted the mid-dawn shift at Triple J on Sundays from 1 am to 6 am for most of 2005 until it was discontinued.
 He continued to host the Triple J show Pirate Radio from 6 pm until 9 pm on Saturday evenings.
 The show features party music, mash-ups, and many unusual regular callers referred to as 'carnies', including Steph from Tamworth, Evil Me, and Jarred from Bunbury.
 On 19 January 2008, Callan presented the last show of Pirate Radio.
 On 27 January 2008, he returned to the mid-dawn shift on Sundays from 1 am to 6 am.
 His last time on-air was the morning of Sunday, 19 December 2010.